LinkedIn Character Limit 2026: Posts, Profiles & More

 For Posts

-- Ask questions: Drive comments and engagement
+- Ask questions: The algorithm loves comments

-- Time your posts: Tuesday-Thursday, 8-10 AM best for B2B
+- Time your posts: Tuesday-Thursday, 8-10 AM works for B2B

 For Headlines